iPlantCollaborativeOpenSource/irods-vagrant/README.md

 # Using iRODS

-* In a terminal in the cloned directory, run 'vagrant ssh'.
-This will ssh into the running VM.
+* In a terminal in the cloned directory, run 'vagrant ssh icat'.
+This will ssh into the running VM for the iCAT server.

 * Change to the `irods` user with `sudo su - irods`.